-$^{^{17}}$ In simulations, we find that the no-commitment quasi-supply curve will eventually increase as n_2 declines far enough.
-The intuition is that the number of new hires falls sufficiently low such that the desire to insure incumbents dominates.
+17In simulations of the constrained quasi-supply curve, as n_2 falls, we find that wages eventually start to increase.
+The intuition is that the number of new hires falls sufficiently low such that the desire to insure incumbents dominates and the wage approaches w_1 as n_2 goes to zero.